What Is Hadoop?

 - Zookeeper is a high-performance coordination service for distributed applications.

-Hadoop can be downloaded for free, but commercial distributions such as Cloudera, Hortonworks, and MapR are also available.
+Hadoop can be downloaded for free, however commercial distributions such as Cloudera, Hortonworks, and MapR are also available.
 For a fee, you get the software vendor’s version of the framework along with additional software components, tools, training, and documentation.

 Why Use Hadoop?